AdobeDocs/campaign-standard.sv-SE/help/sending/using/computing-the-sending-date.md

    ![](assets/send-time_opt_segment_dates.png)

-1. Dra och släpp en **e-postleveransaktivitet** i arbetsflödet och öppna den.
+1. Drag and drop an **Email delivery** activity into your workflow and open it.
 Se avsnittet [E-postleverans](../../automating/using/email-delivery.md) .
 1. Klicka på **[!UICONTROL Schedule]** avsnittet i e-postkontrollpanelen och välj **[!UICONTROL Messages to be sent automatically on the date specified below]**.
 1. Ange ett kontaktdatum i **[!UICONTROL Start sending from]** fältet.
 1. Välj **[!UICONTROL Send at a custom date defined by a formula]** i listrutan Tidsoptimering för sändning.